sreerag-chandrasekharan/sreerag-chandrasekharan/README.md

 # Hi, I'm Sreerag Chandrasekharan
 I'm passionate about using AI to improve healthcare.
-I hold a Master's in Biomedical Engineering from Hochschule Furtwangen and have hands-on experience in machine learning, image processing, and clinical engineering.
+I hold a Master's in Biomedical Engineering from Hochschule Furtwangen and have hands-on experience in machine learning, image processing, and Embedded Systems.

 ### Skills & Tools